jkluter/amlensing/README.txt

 Forecast the motion until 2066 (GaiaeDR3 epoch + 50yrs) and determine the minimum angular separation using a nested intervals algorithm

-To download the standard files from Klüter et al 2021 use : python amlensing download_data [-random_sample] [-n] [- comands]
+To download the standard files from Klüter et al 2021 use:

+python amlensing download_data [-random_sample] [-n] [- comands]

 	-random_sample 		download also a random gaia sample.
 These are only used for plots but not necessary)